Contact

 With our team of editors and currently published authors at The Novelry we are uniquely placed and motivated to find brilliant creative solutions to any story problem.

 Our editing approach mirrors the book publishing process, beginning with developmental editing, proceeding to copy editing the entire manuscript, and onto matters concerned with book marketing.
-At the start of the developmental editing process, you will meet your professional book editor to review the storyline for a new draft likely to please publishers.
-A professional developmental editor from our team experienced in your genre will guide the process of book editing with developmental editing advice to structure the revision of their manuscript.
+Our editing approach mirrors the book publishing process, beginning with the developmental editing process, you will meet your professional book editor to review the storyline for a new draft likely to please publishers.

-Guided by our course, you will proceed with confidence to line edits and sentence-by-sentence improvements.
-Our writers progress through the stages of the book editing process from developmental editing to copy editing and on to line editing, before they submit their revised manuscript to our editorial services team for review.
-Our editors will be there to review and catch your work before you move forwards towards submission.
+Our writers progress through the stages of the book editing process from developmental editing to line editing, before they submit their revised manuscript to our editorial services team for review.
+Our editors will be there to review and catch your work before you move forward toward submission.

 If you’re not there yet, our editors will help you fix it to get it right.